PicFest

 2. Define

-Users that organize or attend events, need a platform that gathers all the photos of the event without they having to ask the other guests to upload them, because they get frustrated when they have to do that.
+Event organizers need a platform that gathers all the photos of their event without them having to ask the guests to upload them, because they get frustrated when they have to do that.

 Problem Statement